-Body Ecology’s Fermented Protein Shake includes Hebridean Sea Kelp, which helps you feel satisfied and full after a meal.9
+Body Ecology’s Immune Power Protein Shake includes Hebridean Sea Kelp, which helps you feel satisfied and full after a meal.9

 Brown algae — like Hebredian Sea Kelp — also contains fucoidan.
 Fucoidan helps to control blood sugar because it inhibits the enzymes that break starch into smaller sugar molecules.
 Fucoidan slows down the absorption of sugar into your bloodstream.
 It works just enough to protect you from sugar overload.
 This is especially important if you are insulin resistant and have trouble moving sugar into your cells.10

 All alkalizing sea vegetables contain large amounts of fiber, which act as a prebiotic and feed your good bacteria in your gut.
 Fiber can also slow down digestion, helping to decrease cholesterol and — once again — protect against blood sugar spikes.11

 Pick Up Body Ecology’s New Fermented Vegan Protein Shake Today

 Body Ecology’s Immune Power Protein Shake has been carefully designed to nourish your cells and repair your gut while following the principles of the Body Ecology Diet.
 Because the foods in our protein shake are fermented, they are 100 percent bioavailable and easy for your body to use.

 The fermented grain-like seeds in our Protein Blend are free of harsh anti-nutrients that rob the body of precious minerals like iron, calcium, and magnesium.
 Each element of our Immune Power Protein Shake has been selected to feed healthy gut bacteria and strengthen the intestinal wall.